galaris/BTDigg-qBittorrent-plugin/README.md

 This repository contains the BTDig search plugin for qBittorrent, implemented according to the [qBittorrent search plugin guidelines](https://github.com/qbittorrent/search-plugins/wiki/How-to-write-a-search-plugin).

-## Bugs

-- The number of results returned by the scripts is less than what btdig.com returns, I have to track down why this is happening.

 ## Features

 - Integrates [BTDig](http://btdig.com) search functionality into qBittorrent